 In the past, the prices of natural gas and NGLs have been extremely volatile, and we expect this volatility to continue.
 For example, during the 11 months ended August 31, 2003, the NYMEX settlement price for the prompt month contract ranged from a high of \$9.58 per MMBtu to a low of \$3.72 per MMBtu.
 A composite of the Mt.
-Belvieu average NGLs price based upon Energy Transfer' average NGLs composition during the 11 months ended August 31, 2003 ranged from a high of approximately \$0.82 per gallon to a low of approximately \$0.41 per gallon.
+Belvieu average NGLs price based upon Energy Transfer's average NGLs composition during the 11 months ended August 31, 2003 ranged from a high of approximately \$0.82 per gallon to a low of approximately \$0.41 per gallon.

 Average realized natural gas sales prices for the 11 months ended August 31, 2003 substantially exceeded Energy Transfer's historical realized natural gas prices as well as recent natural gas prices.
-For S-16 example, Energy Transfer's average realized natural gas price increased \$2.31, or 85.0%, from \$2.72 per MMBtu for the 9 months ended September, 2002 to \$5.03 per MMBtu for 11 months ended August 31, 2003.
-On December 15, 2003 the NYMEX settlement price for January natural gas deliveries was \$6.95 per MMBtu, which was 38.2% higher than Energy Transfer's average natural gas price for the 11 months ended August 31, 2003.
-Natural gas prices are subject to significant fluctuations, and there can be no assurance that natural gas prices will remain at the high level recently experienced.
+For example, Energy Transfer's average realized natural gas price increased \$2.31, or 85.0%, from \$2.72 per MMBtu for the 9 months ended September, 2002 to \$5.03 per MMBtu for 11 months ended August 31, 2003.
+In addition, on October 29, 2003 the NYMEX settlement price for November natural gas deliveries was \$4.46 per MMBtu, which was 11.2% less than Energy Transfer's average natural gas price for the 11 months ended August 31, 2003.
+Natural gas sales prices may continue to decline.